chrissietina92/gift-of-language/README.md

 * If the user choses to run the app through the python console on Pycharm, they can do this by running the main.py file.
 * If they would like to run the app through the FLASK web app (, they can do this by running the GOL_api.py) and then clicking this link: http://127.0.0.1:5001
+* There is also a secret page on the Web App where you can see how the the statistics for the searched words across all users.
+Link: http://127.0.0.1:5001/searched-words-statistics

 🌟<b>Features of Gift Of Language</b>